JesseTNRoberts/SP25-CSC4220/gradproject.md

 The graduate project element will require the following deliverables:

-- **Group Formation + Research Proposal:** You will form a project group and submit a google form stating your intended topic and a brief implementation plan.
+- **Milestone 1: Group Formation + Research Proposal:** You will form a project group and submit a google form stating your intended topic and a brief implementation plan.
 Please see [below](#group-formation--research-proposal) for more information.
-- **Checkpoint 1: EDA + Internal Peer Review 1:** Submit a write-up and code for Exploratory Data Analysis on your dataset.
+- **Milestone 2: EDA + Internal Peer Review 1:** Submit a write-up and code for Exploratory Data Analysis on your dataset.
 Additionally, submit an internal peer review.
 More information [below](#checkpoint-1-eda--internal-peer-review).
-- **Checkpoint 2: Mandatory Check-In:** Write a one-pager of your progress, focusing on the modeling approaches your team explored, and review it with a course staff member.
+- **Milestone 3: Mandatory Check-In:** Write a one-pager of your progress, focusing on the modeling approaches your team explored, and review it with a course staff member.
 Further details [below](#checkpoint-2-mandatory-check-in).
-- **Internal Peer Review 2:** Submit the second internal peer review form.
+- **Milestone 4: Internal Peer Review 2:** Submit the second internal peer review form.
-- **Project Report First Draft:** Submit the first draft of your report, detailing your EDA and modeling efforts, along with any necessary code.
+- **Milestone 5: Project Report First Draft:** Submit the first draft of your report, detailing your EDA and modeling efforts, along with any necessary code.
-- **External Peer-Review:** Provide feedback on other teams' work.
+- **Milestone 6: External Peer-Review:** Provide feedback on other teams' work.
 - **Final Project Report:** Submit the final project report, including all necessary code.
 Ensure all relevant feedback from the first draft and external peer reviews are incorporated.
 Additionally, you are required to submit your test set results and make a brief 5-minute YouTube video recording of the project.